MrNeRF/awesome-3D-gaussian-splatting/README.md

 to achieve real-time dynamic scene rendering while also enjoying high training and storage efficiency.
 An efficient deformation field is constructed to model both Gaussian motions and shape deformations.
-Different adjacent Gaus- sians are connected via a HexPlane to produce more accu- rate position and shape deformations.
+Different adjacent Gaussians are connected via a HexPlane to produce more accurate position and shape deformations.
 Our 4D-GS method achieves real-time rendering under high resolutions, 70 FPS at a 800×800 resolution on an RTX 3090 GPU, while maintaining comparable or higher quality than previous